Agent-Centric Relation Graph for Object Visual Navigation: Experiment

 \subsection{Dataset and Evaluation}

 \textbf{Dataset.} We train and evaluate our models under AI2-THOR \cite{kolve2017ai2}, which is an artificial indoor simulation environment.
 AI2-THOR contains 4 different types of scenes, \textit{i.e.,} bedroom, kitchen, living room, and bathroom.
-Each scene contains 30 rooms, and each room has its unique furniture placement and item types.
-Similar to \cite{du2020learning,du2021vtnet}, we choose 22 categories as our target categories and ensure that there are at least four potential targets for each room category.
+Each scene contains 30 rooms, and each room has its unique furniture placement and object types.
+Similar to \cite{du2020learning,DBLP:conf/iclr/DuY021}, we choose 22 categories as our target categories and ensure that there are at least four potential targets for each room category.
 The agent randomly initializes a state from more than 2000 states in the environment.
-We adopt the same training and evaluation protocols as \cite{wortsman2019learning,du2020learning,du2021vtnet,mayo2021visual} in the following experiments.
+We adopt the same training and evaluation protocols as \cite{wortsman2019learning,du2020learning,DBLP:conf/iclr/DuY021,mayo2021visual} in the following experiments.
 We choose 80 out of 120 rooms as the training set and utilize the remaining 40 rooms as the test set.
+Simultaneously, we introduce the RoboTHOR \cite{deitke2020robothor} to verify the extended performance of the ACRG and SOTA models.
+RoboTHOR is a more complex environment than AI2-THOR and adds a lot of compartments to make objects less visible.

-\textbf{Evaluation metrics. } We choose Success Rate and Success Weighted by Path Length (SPL) given in \cite{anderson2018evaluation} as evaluation indicators.
-The success rate measures the effectiveness of navigation trajectories.
-It is formulated as $\frac{1}{N}\sum_{n=0}^{N}S_{n}$, where $N$ represents the total number of episodes, $S_{n}$ is a binary indicator that defines the success of the $n_{th}$ episode.
-Specifically, 1 represents a success episode, while 0 indicates that this episode fails.
-SPL represents the efficiency of navigation trajectories and is defined as $\frac{1}{N}\sum_{n=0}^{N}S_{n}\frac{L_{opt}}{max(L_{n},L_{opt}))}$, where $L_{n}$ represents the step length of the current episode, and $L_{opt} $ represents the optimal path length of the current episode.
-SPL $L\geqslant 5$ indicates the optimal path is larger than 5 steps.
+\textbf{Evaluation metrics. } We choose Success Rate SR and Success Weighted by Path Length (SPL) given in \cite{DBLP:journals/corr/abs-1807-06757} as evaluation indicators.
+The SR measures the effectiveness of navigation trajectories.
+It is formulated as $\frac{1}{N_{e}}\sum_{n=0}^{N_{e}}S_{n}$, where $N_{e}$ represents the total number of episodes, $S_{n}$ is a binary indicator that defines the success of the $n_{th}$ episode.
+Specifically, 1 represents a successful episode, while 0 denotes that this episode fails.
+SPL represents the efficiency of navigation trajectories and is defined as $\frac{1}{N_{e}}\sum_{n=0}^{N_{e}}S_{n}\frac{L_{opt}}{max(L_{n},L_{opt}))}$, where $L_{n}$ represents the step length of the current episode, and $L_{opt}$ represents the optimal path length of the current episode.